-B. Harassment
+B. Sex-Based Harassment

-This Policy prohibits harassment which is a type of Discrimination that occurs when unwelcome conduct may include verbal abuse, graphic or written statements, physical assault, or other conduct based on an individual's Protected Status that may be threatening, harmful, or humiliating and is not covered in the University's Title IX Sex Discrimination Policy.
+This Policy prohibits sex-based harassment which is a type of Discrimination that occurs when unwelcome conduct may include verbal abuse, graphic or written statements, physical assault, or other conduct based on an individual's Protected Status that may be threatening, harmful, or humiliating.
 Conduct may constitute Harassment if:

 - i.
 It interferes with that individual's: - a.
 Educational environment (e.g., admission, academic standing, grades, assignment); - b.
 Work environment (e.g. hiring, advancement, assignment); - c.
 Participation in a University program or activity (e.g., campus housing); or - d.
 Receipt of legitimately requested services (e.g., disability or religious accommodations), thereby creating a hostile work environment or quid pro quo harassment, as defined below; and - ii.
-Is so severe, persistent or pervasive that it alters the condition of education, employment or participation in a University program or activity, thereby creating an environment that a reasonable person in similar circumstances and with similar identities would find hostile, intimidating, or abusive (hostile environment harassment); or - iii.
-Submission to or rejection of such conduct is made, explicitly or implicitly, a term or condition of, or is used as the basis for decisions affecting the individual's education, employment, or participation in a University program or activity (quid pro quo harassment).
+Is so severe, persistent or pervasive that it alters the condition of education, employment or participation in a FDU-V program or activity, thereby creating an environment that a reasonable person in similar circumstances and with similar identities would find hostile, intimidating, or abusive (hostile environment harassment); or iii.
+Submission to or rejection of such conduct is made, explicitly or implicitly, a term or condition of, or is used as the basis for decisions affecting the individual's education, employment, or participation in a FDU-V program or activity (quid pro quo harassment).